juliachelsie/YourGreenhouse/README.md

 ### Content
 - I used the teaching materials from [Code Institute](https://codeinstitute.net/se/)
+- I read about how to write and how to run tests on [django](https://docs.djangoproject.com/en/5.0/topics/testing/overview/)
 - The palette was created on  [Coolors](https://coolors.co/)
 - The icons i used for the website was taken from [Font Awesome](https://fontawesome.com/)
 - I got the favicon from [favicon.io](https://favicon.io/)